-1. The safety screening requirements shall be based on actual risk and not on speculation, stereotypes, or generalizations about individuals with disabilities or on the basis of presumptions about what a class of individuals with disabilities can or cannot do.

-- 2. ADOT shall apply safety standards to all individuals or participants, and ADOT shall limit its inquiries to matters necessary to implement the safety standard. - D. New Construction and Building Alterations As required by law, buildings or parts of buildings built or altered by, on behalf of, or for state and local governments, shall be designed and constructed to be accessible to or usable by people with disabilities and comply with the 2010 ADA Standards for Accessible Design (28 CFR 35.151 and 36 CFR Part 1191, Appendices B and D). - The Facilities Management & Support Group shall provide signage at all inaccessible entrances of ADOT's facilities, directing users to an accessible entrance or to a location at which they can obtain information about accessible facilities.
+- C. ADOT may impose legitimate safety requirements even if the safety requirements screen out individuals with disabilities. - 1.
+The safety screening requirements shall be based on actual risk and not on speculation, stereotypes, or generalizations about individuals with disabilities or on the basis of presumptions about what a class of individuals with disabilities can or cannot do. - 2.
+ADOT shall apply safety standards to all individuals or participants, and ADOT shall limit its inquiries to matters necessary to implement the safety standard. - D. New Construction and Building Alterations As required by law, buildings or parts of buildings built or altered by, on behalf of, or for state and local governments, shall be designed and constructed to be accessible to or usable by individuals with disabilities. - 1.
+The Facilities Management & Support Group shall provide signage at all inaccessible entrances of ADOT's facilities, directing users to an accessible entrance or to a location at which they can obtain information about accessible facilities.
 The international symbol for accessibility shall be used at each accessible entrance for a facility. - E. Although some ADA compliance may result in some additional cost to ADOT, ADOT shall not place a surcharge only on particular individuals with disabilities or groups of individuals with disabilities to cover these expenses.

-1.09 REASONABLE MODIFICATION
+2.09 REASONABLE MODIFICATION

 - A. ADOT shall provide individuals with disabilities reasonable modifications in its policies, practices, or procedures when such modifications are necessary to avoid discrimination on the basis of disability 49 CFR 27.11.
 Individuals with disabilities have a right to ask ADOT's programs, services, or activities for reasonable modifications. - Request for reasonable modifications may be made verbally or by completing a Reasonable Modifications Request Form.
-The employee receiving a verbal request shall document the request by completing a Reasonable Modifications Request Form.
-Programs, services, or activities cannot require individuals to use or sign special forms to make requests or waive a right for reasonable modifications. - a.
+The employee receiving a verbal request shall document the request and maintain record of such requests.
+ADOT employees administering programs, services, or activities cannot require individuals to use or sign special forms to make requests or waive a right for reasonable modifications. - a.
 Whenever an individual indicates difficulty in accessing or participating in a program, service, or activity due to a disability, the employee shall advise the individual that the individual may make a request for reasonable modifications and offer assistance with making that request.
 In addition, individuals do not have to say the words "ADA" or "reasonable modification" to trigger ADOT's obligation to treat the statement as a request for a modification. - Individuals with disabilities have a right to refuse modifications, and cannot be excluded from programs, services, or activities because they refused a modification.
 They also have the right to request a reasonable modification other than the modification offered or requested in the past.
 If, however, as a result of refusing a modification, an individual with a disability cannot fulfill program, service, or activity requirements, the program, having advised the individual with a disability of the consequences of the refusal and the continued refusal of the individual with a disability, the program may take action against the individual with a disability on the basis that individual with a disability is not complying with a program requirements.